arcus/education_modules/data_visualization_in_ggplot2/data_visualization_in_ggplot2.md

 Finally, we can control the background (and other aspects of the plot's general appearance) by adjusting the theme.
 There are quite a lot of [pre-made themes available](https://ggplot2-book.org/polishing.html#themes), or you can [specify your own](https://ggplot2-book.org/polishing.html#modifying-theme-components).
 I'll use the theme called theme_bw().

 <div class = "learn-more">
+<b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

 Some journals or other organizations have pre-made ggplot2 themes available that you can apply to make your plots adhere to their aesthetic guidelines.
 It's worth asking!
 For more information about using themes and modifying them to meet journal requirements, see the [figures chaper in Writing Papers with R and Friends](https://bookdown.org/content/43652694-3819-41d2-9e70-8cfc8dd25fd1/figures.html).

 </div>

 ```r